winniehsuanyuan/2019JS/README.md

 # 2019JSHW
 2019 NCTU JavaScript: 5 assignments + final project
+* Browser: Safari

-* Hw1 My Homepage - a simple homepage with links to Hw2, HW3, Hw4 and final project
+### Hw1 My Homepage
+A simple homepage with links to About Me, Hw2, HW3, Hw4 and final project

-* Hw2 Magic Game
+### Hw2 Magic Game
+A game that will guess the number in your mind
-** Pick a number between 1~63, keep it in your mind and choose the cards that contain your number.
+* Pick a number between 1~63, keep it in your mind and choose the cards that contain your number.
-** click the button and the guess of your number will be shown
+* Click the button and the guess of your number will be shown

-* HW3 Bouncing Balls -
+### HW3 Bouncing Balls
+* Every time you refresh the , there will be different numbers and colors of balls

-* Hw4 Breakout
+### Hw4 Breakout
-** use left and right keys to control the paddle
+* Use left and right keys to control the paddle
-** you can get bonus points for combos
+* You can get bonus points for combos

+### HW5 Music Player
-* HW5 Music Player - upload and delete songs
+* You can upload, delete or listen to songs
+* File names shouldn't include spaces

-* Final Project
+### Final Project